askST: How can I stay safe in an earthquake? Which countries are prone to natural disasters?

 Q: What should I do if I need to evacuate?

-A: In the recent Japan earthquake, Ishikawa and its Noto peninsula had been hit by more than 100 aftershocks, which are lower-magnitude or lower-intensity tremors that follow the main shock.
+A: In the recent Japan earthquake, Ishikawa and its Noto peninsula were hit by more than 100 aftershocks, which are lower-magnitude or lower-intensity tremors that follow the main shock.

 Prof Wei listed three tips if one needs to evacuate during an earthquake: